Oil prices edge higher as OPEC hints at deeper output cuts

 Last-ditch talks between Britain and the European Union to get a Brexit deal ahead of a summit of the bloc's leaders this week ran past midnight to Wednesday, but it was still unclear if Britain could avoid postponing its departure, due on Oct.
 31.

-Analysts have said any deal that avoids a "hard" or no-deal Brexit should boost economic growth and in turn oil growth and prices.
+Analysts have said any agreement that avoids a "hard" or no-deal Brexit should boost economic growth and in turn oil demand and prices.

 Providing more support, OPEC Secretary-General Mohammad Barkindo said the Organization of the Petroleum Exporting Countries "will do whatever (is) in its power" along with its allied producers to sustain oil market stability beyond 2020.